milo/xml-rpc/readme.md

 ```

 Server
 ======
-An example of "echo" server.
-It just returns array with method name and its parameters which we called.
+An example of `echo` server.
+It only returns array with method name and its arguments which we called.

 ```php
 require 'src/xml-rpc.php';

 use Milo\XmlRpc;

 # Converter between XML source and PHP classes
 $converter = new XmlRpc\Converter;

 # Incoming XML
 $xml = file_get_contents('php://input');